jqueryscript/ChatGPT-Resources/README.md

 - [ruby-openai](https://github.com/alexrudall/ruby-openai) - OpenAI API + Ruby! 🤖❤️ Now with ChatGPT and Whisper...
 - [openai-kotlin](https://github.com/aallam/openai-kotlin) - OpenAI API client for Kotlin with multiplatform and coroutines capabilities.
 - [ChatGPTAPIFree](https://github.com/ayaka14732/ChatGPTAPIFree) - A simple and open-source proxy API that allows you to access OpenAI's ChatGPT API for free!
+- [Simple-ChatGPT-API-Desktop](https://github.com/Cranot/Simple-ChatGPT-API-Desktop) - Simple ChatGPT API for Desktop.
+- [ChatGPTKit](https://github.com/heysaik/ChatGPTKit) - A Swift Package to communicate with the ChatGPT API from OpenAI.

 ## Browser Extensions